bangbangcon/bangbangcon.github.io/west/index.md

 !!Con West, like the original !!Con, will be a two-day, single-track conference with 200-300 people in attendance and around thirty speakers.
 We anticipate that the organizing team will be around eight people in total.

+## How will !!Con West be different from the original !!Con?

+The west-coast version of !!Con will necessarily be different from the east-coast version in certain ways.
+For starters, the !!Con West venue is very different from the middle of Manhattan or Brooklyn, where all the previous !!Cons have been held, and this will have a big impact on the conference experience.
+We can't expect attendees to be able to easily get to our venue on public transit, nor is it likely that attendees will be able to wander out to restaurants for lunch and be back in time for the afternoon talks.
+On the other hand, it's very likely that attendees will be able to walk out of the building and three minutes later be strolling through a beautiful redwood forest.

+We should be willing to try doing things differently from the original !!Con when it seems like the right approach.
+We want to retain the important aspects of the original !!Con's [aesthetic](https://recompilermag.com/issues/extras/toward-a-bangbangcon-aesthetic/), while enthusiastically embracing the physical and social geography of the west coast, Santa Cruz, and UC Santa Cruz.

 ## Who's organizing it?
 Can I help?

 !!Con West will be organized by a subset of [the existing !!Con organizing team](http://bangbangcon.com/#organizers), plus a new, to-be-determined group of organizers that we'll choose from among people who [apply for the role](https://docs.google.com/forms/d/e/1FAIpQLSfRIRU9W7TFlh8wx_VcyiJL1WFNm6LmiS5RvXWy4tz96gPgug/viewform).
 We have two goals for !!Con West.
 First, of course, we want to put on another great conference in the !!Con tradition.
 Second, we want to incubate a new generation of conference organizers.
 By the time we're done, every member of the !!Con West organizing team will have the skills and experience to go out and launch their own conferences, if they want to.